National Cancer Institute

 Autologous Hematopoietic Stem Cell Transplant (HSCT) Indications for Solid Tumors and Lymphomas

 In pediatrics, the most common autologous HSCT indications are for the treatment of some solid tumors and lymphomas.

 Autologous transplants have also been used to reset the immune system in patients with severe autoimmune disorders and to enable engraftment of genetically modified autologous hematopoietic stem cell progenitors to correct or ameliorate inherited disorders (e.g., immunodeficiencies, metabolic disorders, and hemoglobinopathies).
 These indications are not covered in this summary.

 Indications for HSCT vary over time as risk classifications for a given malignancy change and the efficacy of primary therapy improves.
 It is best to include specific indications in the context of complete therapy for any given disease.

-With this in mind, links to sections in specific PDQ summaries that cover the most common pediatric autologous HSCT indications are provided below.
+With this in mind, links to sections in specific summaries that cover the most common pediatric autologous HSCT indications are provided below.

 - Brain tumors.
 Indications for young patients to reduce or eliminate cranial radiation therapy; indications for responsive tumors at relapse.

 - For more information, see the Treatment of Pediatric-Type Diffuse High-Grade Gliomas section in Childhood Astrocytomas, Other Gliomas, and Glioneuronal/Neuronal Tumors Treatment.

 - For more information, see the Treatment of Childhood CNS Atypical Teratoid/Rhabdoid Tumor section in Childhood Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment.